Kintyre/ksconf/.splunkbase/details.md

 - *Ksconf is a toolbox.*  - Each tool has a specific purpose and function that works independently.
 Borrowing from the Unix philosophy, each command should do one small thing well and be easily combined to handle higher-order tasks.
 - *When possible, be familiar.* - Various commands borrow from popular UNIX command line tools such as “grep” and “diff”.
 The overall modular nature of the command is similar to the modular interface used by “git” and the “splunk” cli.
 - *Don’t impose workflow.* - Ksconf works with or without version control and independently of your deployment mechanisms.
-(If you are looking to implement these things, ksconf is a great building block)
+If you are looking to implement these things, ksconf is a great building block.
-- *Embrace automated testing.* - It’s impractical to check every scenarios between each release, but significant work has gone into unittesting the CLI to avoid breaks between releases.
+- *Embrace automated testing.* - It’s impractical to check every scenario between each release, but significant work has gone into unit testing the CLI to avoid breaks between releases.

 ## Common uses for ksconf
 - Promote changes from “local” to “default”